Inclusive Adolescence Education

 - Earth Science

 As an inclusive adolescence education major, you will take additional liberal arts courses that meet the Core requirements.
-To meet New York state core requirements for the program, you are also required to complete classes in math, science, English, social studies, and a language other than English.
+To meet New York state core requirements for the program, you are also required to complete classes in math, science, English, and social studies.
 Many of the requirements in the Core may be met by courses you complete for your education program studies.
 Likewise, some of the Core courses (not all) may meet New York state content requirements.

 You also will be required to successfully complete a set of courses and clinical experiences relating to pedagogical content in teacher education.
 At least 50 of the 150 hours of the clinical experiences must focus on the needs of students with disabilities for your dual certification in adolescence education and students with disabilities (7–12) generalist.